connexcs/docs/docs/reporting-problems.md

 * **User Interface Issues**: Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
 For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot", or use your OS's built-in snipping tool.
 * **Problems with Calls**: For problems with call flow, the **Call-ID** is how we identify which calls are affected.
 It helps us isolate customers, providers, and/or channels that may be affected.
 Call-ID is found in the **Logging** section by clicking on a call, and then copying the ID to right of the panel.
-* **Clear and Concise Issue Description**: All of the above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.
+* **Clear and Concise Issue Description**: The above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.

 !!! failure "Respectful communications"
     We are also happy to talk with you about wider SIP topics outside of our switch where possible.
-Under no circumstance will we tolerate rude behaviour, intimidation or threats.
+Under no circumstance will we tolerate rude behaviour, intimidation, or threats.
 We are all SSVVP and SSCA qualified, and whenever possible, we will cite references or point you to SIP traces for fact-checking information.

 ### Reporting Multiple Problems
 If you have more than one problem to report, we ask:

 1. Create a separate ticket for each request.
 This so that the individual concerns get routed to the correct staff.
 2. Allow an adequate amount of time for us to assess the problem and resolve it.
-We first have to assess if the problems are connected, adding extra time onto finding the roots themselves.
+We first determine if the problems are connected, adding extra time onto finding the roots themselves.
 3. Call instead of emailing.
 This is so we can get a concise reading on all concerns quickly and ask follow-up questions on the spot.